CS-SI/eodag-labextension/README.md

 ## Compatibility

-- v2.1.3 is the latest version compatible with JupyterLab v1
+- newest `eodag-labextension` versions are compatibles with JupyterLab v3
 - v3.1.3 is the latest version compatible with JupyterLab v2
-- next versions are compatibles with JupyterLab v3
+- v2.1.3 is the latest version compatible with JupyterLab v1

 ## Install